dart-lang/site-www/src/_guides/libraries/c-interop.md

 #### Purely marker native types

-The following are some native types which are only used as markers in type signatures but are not instantiable in Dart code:
+The following table lists some native types that are only used as markers in type signatures, and can't be instantiated in Dart code:

 | **Dart type**                                                                         | **Description**                                                  |
 |---------------------------------------------------------------------------------------|------------------------------------------------------------------|